Culture in Bristol: Dialect

-The most unusual feature of this dialect, unique to Bristol, is the Bristol L (or Terminal L), in which an L sound is appended to words that end in a letter a: the standard illustration of this is the sentence "Africal is a malarial areal".
-Additionally, -al is drawn out as -awl, and an l may be added within a word with an aw, or an aw in a word with al. Thus "area" becomes "areawl", and "drawing" becomes "drawling" etc. This may lead to confusions between expressions like area engineer and aerial engineer which in Bristolian sound identical.
+The most unusual feature of this dialect, unique to Bristol, is the Bristol L (or Terminal L), in which an L sound is appended to words that end in the letter a: a common illustration of this is the sentence "Africal is a malarial areal".
+Additionally, -al is drawn out as -awl, and an l may be added within a word with an aw, or an aw, in a word with al. Thus "area" becomes "areawl", and "drawing" becomes "drawling" etc. This may lead to confusions between expressions like area engineer and aerial engineer which in Bristolian sound identical.
 Another example is when unsure of the answer "I have no ideal" is the response.
 In the same way, the Swedish IKEA is known by some as "Ikeawl", and Asda supermarket as "Asdawl".
-The city's own name evolved in the same manner, as it transformed from Anglo-Saxon Brycgstow to modern "Bristol."
+The city's own name may have evolved in the same manner, as it transformed from Anglo-Saxon Brycgstow to modern "Bristol."

 Another feature is the addition of S to verbs in the first and third person.
 Just as he goes, in Bristol I goes and they goes.
 As with other west country accents, H is often dropped from the start of words, th may become f, and -ing become -en.
-Bristolians often add a redundant "mind", "look" or "see" to the end of sentences: "I'm not doing that, mind."
-A redundant "like" may be placed in the middle of a sentence, a feature that has become more common throughout the country.
-Another Bristolian linguistic feature is the addition of a superfluous "to" in questions relating to direction or orientation.
-For example, "Where's that?" would be phrased as "Where's that to?" and "Where's the park?" would become "Where's the park to?".
+Bristolians often add "mind", "look" or "see" to the end of sentences: "I'm not doing that, mind."
+Another Bristolian linguistic feature is the addition of "to" in questions relating to direction or orientation.
+For example, "Where's that?" would be phrased as "Where's that to?" and "Where's the park?" would become "Where's the park to?"
 This speech feature is predominant in Newfoundland English, where many of that island's early European inhabitants originated from Bristol and other West Country ports.
 They lived on the island in relative isolation in the centuries to follow, maintaining this feature.
 These linguistic features can also be heard in Cardiff.

-The linguist John C Wells codified the differences between a Bristol accent and Received Pronunciation in his Accents of English series in the following way.
-It is much more similar to General American than most other accents in Britain.
+The linguist John C Wells codified the differences between a Bristol accent and Received Pronunciation in his Accents of English series in the following way, which resembles General American much more than most other accents in Britain: